dborzov/sortable-challenge/README.md

 ```

 # The process
-This section describes my reasoning and thought process of arriving at the given solution.

 The general outline is this:

 * **Data Exploration**: the first and the crucial stage is to look at the given sample dataset, go through several examples "by hand" and try learning about the character of the problem as much as we can